Particular/docs.particular.net/servicecontrol/troubleshooting.md

  1. Ensure the group or account specified in the URLACL covers the service account.
  1. Confirm that the service account has sufficient writes to manage the configured queues.
 See [Configuring a Non-Privileged Service Account](configure-non-privileged-service-account.md) for a breakdown of the queues to check.

+> [!NOTE]
-Note: To examine the configured URLACLs use either the PowerShell prompt and issue `Get-UrlAcls` or to examine the ACLS from a command prompt using the command line `netsh http show urlacl`.
+> To examine the configured URLACLs use either the PowerShell prompt and issue `Get-UrlAcls` or to examine the ACLS from a command prompt using the command line `netsh http show urlacl`.

 ## Service fails to start: EsentInstanceUnavailableException